If you’re like most smart marketers, you realize that engagement on Facebook is a moving target.

 Are you trying to reach vegans who care about the environment?
 How about parents with a pre-schooler who has a learning disability?

-But don’t just blindly guess what your audience should be.
-Instead, use Facebook Insights to discover who already engages with your Page.
+Don’t just blindly guess about what your audience is interested.
+Use Facebook Insights to discover who already engages with your Page.